DallanQ/castles_of_burgundy/Manual.md

 After phase setup, five game rounds follow, each of which is carried out in the same manner:

 First, all players roll their two dice, with the start player also rolling the white die.
-Then all players place their dice in front of themselves so that all players can see them. <br>
+Then all players place their dice in front of themselves so that all players can see them.
 _Note: Rolling simultaneously allows those players whose turns come later to start planning their turns ahead of time._

 The start player starts.
-First, he takes the topmost goods tile from the round spaces and places it onto the goods space of the depot whose number matches the number rolled on the _white_ die. <br>
+First, he takes the topmost goods tile from the round spaces and places it onto the goods space of the depot whose number matches the number rolled on the _white_ die.

-With this, the white die's function for this turn is complete; it cannot be used by the start player to assist him on his own turn (and can never be adjusted via worker tiles!). <br>
+With this, the white die's function for this turn is complete; it cannot be used by the start player to assist him on his own turn (and can never be adjusted via worker tiles!).

 Thereafter, the start player carries his turn out.
 It is then the turn of the _next player in turn order_ (moving from right to left on the turn order track and from top to bottom in a given tower).
-Once each player has had a turn, a new round begins, etc. <br>
+Once each player has had a turn, a new round begins, etc.

-As 5 goods tiles are added each phase and since one tile is added to a depot at the start of each round, it is easy to tell which round the cur- rent one is and how long the current phase (and by extension the entire game) will last.
+As 5 goods tiles are added each phase and since one tile is added to a depot at the start of each round, it is easy to tell which round the current one is and how long the current phase (and by extension the entire game) will last.

 ### A Player's Turn (page 4)